nodecg/nodecg/docs/nodecg-api.md

 allowing data to always be in sync and for bundles to react to changes in that data.

 ###Declaring a synced variable
-NOTE: As of this writing, it is not possible for one piece of code to listen to two variables of the same name, even if they belong to two different bundles.
+NOTE: As of this writing, it is not possible for a given scope to listen to two variables of the same name, even if they belong to two different bundles.
 This is because variables are accessed via `nodecg.variables[variable-name]`, with no respect to the bundle name.
 This may change in the future.

 ```javascript